See your storage limit

 |filename:||filename:jpg||Messages that have JPG image attachments.|

 |older:||older:2010/01/01||Messages sent before January 1, 2010 (using the date format yyyy/mm/dd.|

 Step 2: Select messages and send to Trash

-Open messages individually or select messages in bulk using the checkboxes.
+Open messages individually or select multiple messages using the checkboxes.
 Send messages to Trash using the Delete button.

-If you found a large set of messages that you want to send to trash all at once, follow these steps:
+If you find a group of messages that you want to send to Trash all at once, follow these steps: